François Arago: Scientific studies

 Arago had succeeded in preserving the records of his survey; and his first act on his return home was to deposit them in the Bureau des Longitudes at Paris.
-As a reward for his adventurous conduct in the cause of science, he was elected a member of the French Academy of Sciences, at the remarkably early age of twenty-three, and before the close of 1809 he was chosen by the council of the École Polytechnique to succeed Gaspard Monge in the chair of analytical geometry.
+As a reward for his adventurous conduct in the cause of science, he was elected a member of the French Academy of Sciences, at the unusually early age of twenty-three, and before the close of 1809 he was chosen by the council of the École Polytechnique to succeed Gaspard Monge in the chair of analytical geometry.
 At the same time he was named by the emperor one of the astronomers of the Paris Observatory, which was accordingly his residence till his death.
 It was in this capacity that he delivered his remarkably successful series of popular lectures in astronomy, which were continued from 1812 to 1845.

 In 1818 or 1819 he proceeded along with Biot to execute geodetic operations on the coasts of France, England and Scotland.
 They measured the length of the seconds pendulum at Leith, Scotland, and in the Shetland Islands, the results of the observations being published in 1821, along with those made in Spain.
 Arago was elected a member of the Bureau des Longitudes immediately afterwards, and contributed to each of its Annuals, for about twenty-two years, important scientific notices on astronomy and meteorology and occasionally on civil engineering, as well as interesting memoirs of members of the Academy.

 Arago's earliest physical researches were on the pressure of steam at different temperatures, and the velocity of sound, 1818 to 1822.
 His magnetic observations mostly took place from 1823 to 1826.
 He discovered rotatory magnetism, what has been called Arago's rotations, and the fact that most bodies could be magnetized; these discoveries were completed and explained by Michael Faraday.